angular-schule/angular-cli-ghpages/docs/README_standalone.md

 npx angular-cli-ghpages --repo=https://GH_TOKEN@github.com/<username>/<repositoryname>.git --name="Displayed Username" --email=mail@example.org
 ```

-> You have to treat the GH_TOKEN as secure as a password!
+> Don't share the GH_TOKEN with anyone!
+It is essentially a password to your GitHub account.

 ## Options